kkruecke/cplus-documentation/notes/value-categories.rst

 The expressions that have identity are called "glvalue expressions" (glvalue stands for "generalized lvalue").
 Both lvalues and xvalues are glvalue expressions.
 The expressions that can be moved from are called "rvalue expressions".
 Both prvalues and xvalues are rvalue expressions.

-As mentioned, in C++11, every expression is one of these three: lvalue, xvalue, prvalue.
+Again, in C++11, every expression is one of these three: lvalue, xvalue, prvalue.
 A Venn diagram would look like this:

 .. figure:: ../images/venn-value-categories.jpg
    :alt: value categories as Venn Diagram